ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

     withWindow(Duration windowLength, Duration slidingInterval)
 ```

-Both the windowLength and the slidingInterval can also be represented by a `Count`, which will based the window duration on the amount of tuples being processed.
+Both the `windowLength` and the `slidingInterval` can also be represented by a `Count`, which will base the window duration on the amount of tuples being processed.
 Either determining the length of the window by the tuples, or when to slide.
 ``` java
     withWindow(Count windowLength, Duration slidingInterval)